carpentries-incubator/gap-lesson/episodes/06-attributes.md

 quickly became complicated if you have several different functions for various types of objects.
-Instead of that, attributes are bunches of functions, called _methods_, and the _method selection_ will choose the most efficient method based on the type of the argument.
+Instead of that, attributes are bunches of functions, called _methods_, and the _method selection_ will choose the most efficient method based on the type of all arguments.

 To illustrate this, we will now install a method for `AverageOrder` for a group: